-Grants to Oregon nonprofit organizations for programs to promote the arts, culture, and tourism in eligible locations.
-Eligible activities will contribute to the development of the local economy.
-Funding requests shall be for facilities, events, and projects located within the City limits of Cannon Beach.
+Grants to Oregon nonprofit organizations for projects and programs that promote the arts and tourism in eligible locations.
+Funding is intended to support activities that will contribute to the development of the local economy.
+Eligible applicants provide programs and projects that further tourism and the arts in Cannon Beach.

 Priority will be given for events within Cannon Beach during the shoulder and winter tourist season defined as September through June.
 Advertising or marketing of tourism related facilities, events, and projects (as defined in ORS 320.350) included as part of the TAF funding request shall be for facilities, events, and projects located within the City limits of Cannon Beach.
 Funds for events or projects within 5 miles of the City limits of Cannon Beach may be considered.